Oddert/personal-finance-web/README.md

 ## Contribution Guide

+### Commit style

+This project generally uses the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) commit tag style.

+The available tags are as follows:

+- build: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
+- ci: Changes to CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
+- chore: Changes which doesn't change source code or tests e.g. changes to the build process, auxiliary tools, libraries
+- docs: Documentation only changes
+- feat: A new feature
+- fix: A bug fix
+- perf: A code change that improves performance
+- refactor: A code change that neither fixes a bug nor adds a feature
+- revert: Revert something
+- style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- test: Adding missing tests or correcting existing tests

 ### Linting & code style

 This project makes use of linting to enforce a consistent code style and catch simple errors.